tnoff/hathor/README.md

 The broadcast ID for a podcast is the unique identifier for that podcast when downloading it from its archive.

-For Soundcloud, if given the following url `https://soundcloud.com/themonday-morning-podcast/`, the broadcast id will be the last portion of the url, in this case `themonday-morning-podcast`.
+For Youtube, if given the following url `https://www.youtube.com/channel/UC27vDmUZpQjuJFFkUz8ujtg`, the broadcast id will be the last portion of the url, in this case `UC27vDmUZpQjuJFFkUz8ujtg`.

-For Youtube, if given the following url `https://www.youtube.com/channel/UCzQUP1qoWDoEbmsQxvdjxgQ`, the broadcast id will be the last portion of the url, in this case ``UCzQUP1qoWDoEbmsQxvdjxgQ``.
+You may need to use 3rd party tools to find the channel ID of a particular uploader, such as [ytlarge](https://ytlarge.com/youtube/channel-id-finder/).

 ### Downloading Podcasts